This is my ninth ACC Basketball Preview for Hubpages. My degree is in literature and education and I've always enjoyed ACC basketball.

 Major Additions: 6-6 George Mason transfer Jordan Miller (15.8 ppg., 6.1 rpg.), 5-11 DePaul transfer Charlie Moore (14.4 ppg.
 4.2 apg., 34.6% 3pt.), 6-4 top 75 recruit Jakai Robinson, 6-1 top 100 recruit Bensley Joseph, and 6-4 4 star recruit Nisine Poplar

 Miami has been decimated with injuries the last two seasons, but it’s easy to think that there’s more going on with the program than that.
 The barrage of transfers is obviously concerning, and if the story about what happened with Matt Cross is to be believed then it is flat out disturbing.
 Cross was humiliatingly left sitting on the bench ready to go in with the primary camera pointed right at him for an entire game against Florida State while Larranaga used six scholarship players and a walk on.
 Larranaga later reported there were no disciplinary issues.
 If that’s true, anyone in their right mind would have transferred after that game.
-If Kameron McGusty and Isaiah Wong return then there is enough talent for a middle of the conference finish (Anthony Walker should eventually be an NBA prospect), but if the Hurricanes have another year like the last two then it may be time for a change.
+There is probably enough talent for a middle of the pack finish in the ACC (Anthony Walker should eventually be an NBA prospect), but if the Hurricanes have another year like the last two then it may be time for a change.

 2020-2021: 18-10, 9-7 in the ACC (8th); lost to Houston in the NCAA Sweet 16